Starro: Fictional character biography

-During JLA and referring to itself only as It, another member of Starro's species takes control of the Flash and the population of the fictional Blue Valley using spores.
+During JLA and referring to itself only as It, another member of Starro's species controls the Flash and the population of Blue Valley using spores.
 Although the JLA intend to intervene, they are advised against doing so by the Spectre, who reveals the alien's intention is to capture and control the heroes and use their special abilities to conquer the galaxy.
 The JLA requests the Spectre to temporarily remove their powers, thus eliminating the potential threat they may have posed otherwise.
 This tactic allows them to distract the entity while Batman disables it with extreme cold.
-This version of Starro returns and is revealed to be a scout for a much larger member of the species called the "Star Conqueror".
+This version of Starro returns and is revealed to be a scout for a larger member of the species called the "Star Conqueror".
 Covering Europe with its body, the entity gains control of the minds of most humans while they sleep.
-Dream of the Endless aids the JLA in battling the entity psychically in a shared dream; simultaneously, a small team of heroes attacks its physical form.
-Assisted by a homeless man resisting the entity's control, the heroes free mankind from the alien's influence.
-Dream captures the Star Conqueror and stores the entity with his other keepsakes.
+Dream aids the JLA in battling the entity in a shared dream while a small team of heroes attacks its physical form.
+Assisted by a homeless man resisting Starro's control, the heroes free mankind from the alien's influence.
+Dream captures Starro and stores it with his other keepsakes.

-In the DC/Marvel Comics crossover JLA/Avengers, Starro battles the alternate universe superhero team the Avengers.
+In the DC/Marvel Comics crossover JLA/Avengers, Starro battles the Avengers.

-In the 2005–2006 "Infinite Crisis" storyline Starro appears as a member of Alexander Luthor, Jr's Secret Society of Super Villains.
-Starro eventually returns to Captain Carrot's universe to spark a conflict between aquatic and terrestrial creatures.
-Despite the efforts of the Zoo Crew, Starro floods the planet and defeats the heroes, who are then magically transported to safety with other surviving refugees by another animal team, Just'a Lotta Animals.
+In Infinite Crisis, Starro joins the Secret Society of Super Villains.
+Starro returns to Captain Carrot's universe to spark a conflict between aquatic and terrestrial creatures.
+Despite the efforts of the Zoo Crew, Starro floods the planet and defeats the heroes, who are transported to safety.
 Zoo Crew member Pig Iron battles Starro underwater, sacrificing himself as the rest of the heroes escape.